Donald Trump Signals He Will Defy Supreme Court Rulings, Harvard Law Professor Warns, Citing Call For Recusals

 In his calls for Sotomayor and Ginsburg to recuse themselves from cases in which he is involved, Trump neglected to mention that the wife of Justice Clarence Thomas is a leading conservative activist now working closely with the Trump administration to purge “disloyal” agency officials, according to a New York Magazine account.

-New York columnist Jonathan Chait echoed Tribe’s warning that Trump may be “laying the groundwork” to defy any Supreme Court ruling on his tax case, or any other case, that did not go in his favor.
+New York columnist Jonathan Chait echoed Tribe’s warning that Trump may be “laying the groundwork” to defy any Supreme Court ruling on his tax case — or any other case — that did not go in his favor.

 “This would pose Trump’s most dire and direct challenge yet to the rule of law,” Chait wrote.